India to Batam Riau Blog (2023 Update): A 23-hour journey

 India to Batam: Kempegowda Airport

 Quite frankly, nothing very interesting at the airport.
-That featured image I took on the top of this article was in a washroom at the airport.
+The featured image I took at the top of this article was in a washroom at the airport.
 Speaking of the washroom, something did happen in the washroom.
-After that selfie, I came out with my phone and my backpack and sat down on an oversized sofa by a ceiling to floor window.
-I played the Google Chrome’s Dino game for a while and then strangely, a cleaning staff member called me… into the washroom.
+After that selfie, I came out with my phone and my backpack and sat down on an oversized sofa by a ceiling-to-floor window.
+I played Google Chrome’s Dino game for a while and then strangely, a cleaning staff member called me… into the washroom.

 “Ahh… um… thanks… bro.. uncle.”
 I stammered.
-That small object was my passport, boarding ticket, and visa- all the stuff that one need in order to fly… or go anywhere.
+That small object was my passport, boarding ticket, and visa- all the stuff that one needs to fly… or go anywhere.
 I didn’t say anything more, picking up the passport and its contents, I fled from the washroom.

 Behind me, I could hear the man laughing in his booming but innocent voice.
 Still cringy!